-These 10 Decluttering 101 rules aren’t rules about which room to start with or how long to declutter each day.
+These rules for decluttering aren’t rules about which room to start with or how long to declutter each day.
 The rules don’t include specific decluttering methods, or tell you what you should or shouldn’t own.
-Instead, these decluttering 101 rules are here to …
+Instead, these rules of decluttering are here to …

 - help you let go

 - inspire you keep going when it feels like stuff is winning

 From duplicates, keepsakes, unwanted gifts, folders of paperwork and baskets, bins or storage containers, you may be feeling like you have too much stuff.
 The decision-making required when it comes to what to save, trash or bring to a donation center can be overwhelming.

 Keep simplifying the process and check in on how you are feeling.
 Don’t feel pressure to declutter your entire home.
 You might start with a drawer or kitchen counter instead.

 10 rules for decluttering to help you live with less stuff

 Choose the three rules you need the most right now and use them as reminders that you want so much more than piles of stuff … in your home and in your life.